Angela Kulikov

-Angela Kirsten Kulikov (born 31 March 1998) is an American tennis player who specializes in doubles.
+Angela Kirsten Kulikov (born 31 March 1998) is an inactive American tennis player who specializes in doubles.

 She has a career-high doubles ranking of world No. 57, achieved on 24 October 2022.

 Kulikov has played college tennis at the University of Southern California (USC).

 Career

 Kulikov won her first ITF Circuit title at the 2019 Thoreau Tennis Open, in the doubles draw, partnering Rianna Valdes.

 She won her first WTA Tour title at the 2022 Hamburg European Open, partnering Sophie Chang.